Khasan Bakayev: Life and career

-In 1990, Bakayev receivd an opportunity to study at the graduate school of Oriental Studies of St. Petersburg University under the leadership of famous Oriental scientists such as I.M.
+In 1990, Bakayev received an opportunity to study at the graduate school of Oriental Studies of St. Petersburg University under the leadership of famous Oriental scientists such as I.M.
 Dyakonov and B.B.
 Piotrowski.
 His topic of doctoral degree was the ancient Hurro-Urartian civilization, which existed from 2300 BC until 590 BC, and its ethno-cultural ties with the origin of the Chechens.
 At the same time, along with Dr. Rostunov, H. Bakaev was developing a theory of the Indo-European nature of the Kura–Araxes archeological culture (3400 BC - 2000 BC).
 During this period of time (1990–1992), Bakayev managed to publish a number of scientific reports in Moscow and St. Petersburg based academic magazines.

-In 1992 Kh.
-Bakayev’s scientific career was interrupted due to the complicated political circumstances related to the Chechen–Russian conflict.
+In 1992, Kh.
+Bakayev's scientific career was interrupted due to the complicated political circumstances related to the Chechen–Russian conflict.
 Instead of continuing his academic career, he became a journalist specializing in human rights and ethnic identity.

 For this purpose, Bakayev published articles in the "Ichkeria" (“Ичкерия”) newspaper, the official daily gazette of the Chechen Republic of Ichkeria.
 In 1995, he became the Chief Editor of this newspaper.
 In November 1996, when the First Russo-Chechen war was over, Kh.
 Bakayev founded another private newspaper named “The Chechen” (“Чеченец”) to focus on the historical roots of the origin of the Chechens and their historical ties with other ancient and presently existing peoples.

 Meanwhile, Chechen-Russian conflict increased.
 Bakayev made make several trips to Baku, Azerbaijan, to prepare an alternative newspaper office there.
 The second Russo-Chechen war found Bakayev in Baku.
 He stayed in Azerbaijan for a time.
-However, in a few years, Bakayev immigrated to Western Europe, where he has been living until today.
+However, in a few years, Bakayev immigrated to Western Europe, where he lived until his death.
 Bakayev resumed his scientific work and journalism.
-For the past several years he has published a few books related to Chechen (Vainakh) ethnic history.
+In his last several years he published a few books related to Chechen (Vainakh) ethnic history.

-On March 6–7, 2015, the Chechen Government in exile invited Bakayev to participate in the International Conference in Brussels, Belgium.
+On 6–7 March 2015, the Chechen Government in exile invited Bakayev to participate in the International Conference in Brussels, Belgium.
 Immediately prior to the conference, Bakayev published a book titled "The Forever War: Chechens through eyes of friends and enemies.”
-On behalf of the government and the Chechen people, Ahmed Zakaev, the Prime-Minister of the Chechen Government, awarded Khassan Bakayev "Qoman Si" (Honor of the Nation), the highest National Order of Merit, with the wording:
+On behalf of the government and the Chechen people, Ahmed Zakaev, the Prime-Minister of the Chechen Government, awarded Khasan Bakayev "Qoman Si" (Honor of the Nation), the highest National Order of Merit, with the wording: